 To address panhandling and homelessness on Center City sidewalks, the CCD funds and deploys innovative outreach efforts, the Ambassadors of Hope, a unique partnership with Project HOME and the Philadelphia Police with strong support from the City of Philadelphia Department of Behavioral Health.
 The CCD launched the effort in 2018, based on the assumption that complex social problems require an interdisciplinary approach, what is termed a “co-delivery” model of service.

 Two teams each consisting of Project Home outreach workers; a crisis-intervention trained Philadelphia Police Officer from the Central Service Detail, a Community Service Representative (CSR) Homeless Outreach Team member from CCD, along with a CSR manager with a vehicle available to both teams.
 The teams patrol on foot and cover the Center City District’s entire footprint, Monday through Friday, 8:30 a.m. to 3:30 p.m.
 One team patrols west of Broad Street and the other patrols east of Broad, with daily emphasis on engaging with well-known, chronically homeless individuals at recurrent gathering locations.
 The social service and outreach workers initiate each discussion.

-Over the past three seasons, through consistent interaction with the AoH teams, over 300 unsheltered clients accepted services and were transported to service or treatment providers geared toward their individual needs, shelter or housing with CCD providing the transportation in about 75% of the cases.
-About 30% of those accepting services were chronically homeless individuals who resisted help and placement in the past.
+Over the past four seasons, through consistent interaction with the AoH teams, over 500 unsheltered clients accepted help and were transported to service or treatment providers geared toward their individual needs, shelter or housing with CCD providing the transportation in about 80% of the cases.
+About 35% of those accepting services were chronically homeless individuals who resisted help and placement in the past.
 Those who did not accept services, but continued to engage in problematic behavior, were instructed by the police officers on the team to cease the behavior and all complied with no citations or code violation notices issued to date.